-- (a) These bonds are shown net of issuance costs. - (b) During the prior year, the Company repurchased £59.9 million debt (out of the £175.0 million external debt due in 2022) at a £2.7 million premium, with the tender price taking into account the above market interest rate on the bond and its trading price prior to the announcement of the tender. - (c) The bonds issued by the Company are guaranteed by KWF and benefit from security over the assets, the investment of KWF.
+(ii) These bonds are shown net of issuance costs.

+(iii) During the year ended 31 March 2021, the Company repurchased £59.9 million debt (out of the £175.0 million external debt due in 2022) at a £2.7 million premium, with the tender price taking into account the above market interest rate on the bond and its trading price prior to the announcement of the tender.
+The remaining £115.1 million was repaid when due in July 2022.

+(iv) The bonds issued by the Company are guaranteed by KWF and the bondholders benefit from security over the assets of KWF.

-10. Financial instruments
+9. Financial instruments